purecloudlabs/threatstack-python-client/README.rst

 Documentation
 =============

-See full documentation and usage examples at (link here)
+See full documentation and usage examples at http://threatstack-python-client.readthedocs.io/